-The sixth event of our lecture series “The Others’ Faith” is dedicated to the question: Does interfaith marital bliss require religious relativism?
+The fifth event of our lecture series “The Others’ Faith” is dedicated to the question: Does interfaith marital bliss require religious relativism?

 Love goes beyond religious and cultural barriers, or at least that is what many believe.
 The growing number of interfaith marriages in Europe and the United States does seem to confirm this.
 But in day-to-day life, couples who practice different faiths confront a variety of challenges.

 How do Jews and Muslims handle this?
 How can someone strike a balance between their own religious beliefs and their partner’s – and pass on those beliefs to children?
 And finally, how do the religious authorities react to interdenominational marriages?